 10. Coconut oil

 Coconut oil is another great alternative to butter and has a lot of health benefits too, but similar to olive oil, it has a strong flavor so isn’t suitable for everything.
-Coconut oil is delicious as an alternative to butter in brownies and sweeter baked goods like muffins, but it contains more fat so adjust your quantities accordingly to avoid a greasy bake.
+It is delicious as an alternative to butter in brownies and sweeter baked goods like muffins, but it contains more fat so adjust your quantities accordingly to avoid a greasy bake.

 Coconut oil works especially well in vegan cake frostings as it is usually firm at room temperature.